 Any thoughts of how tired he was went sailing straight out the door to the balcony when Seong stepped out of the bathroom.
 She had a shy sort of smile on her face which seemed very much out of place considering what she did at the bar she worked at.

 She had her hair done up in twin ponytails that hung down over both shoulders and she was wearing a light touch of makeup, but only enough to enhance what she already had.
 Her outfit was a simple white short-sleeve button-down shirt that only dropped to just below her breasts–which Bernard could now say were in fact bigger than most Japanese females–and left her midriff and back bare.
 She had a sky-blue ribbon around her neck and wore a short black miniskirt that barely covered her butt.
-On her feet were white socks that came halfway up her shins, with no leggings, and black dress shoes.
+On her feet were white socks that came halfway up her shins and black dress shoes.
 To complete the outfit, she wore glasses with very thin metal frames that only went around the top of the lenses.
 Honestly Bernard didn’t know if she needed them or they were just for show.
 Either way, they looked good on her.
 In her hand was a small bag full of unknown things and one of the things he hoped was handcuffs.
 He could do a lot with her with those.

 “Do you like?” she said as she twirled around on one foot before coming closer to the bed.